 Four Panel Discussions: Film, Photography, Writing, Music

-Before the evening gala, sponsors will enjoy a full day of panel discussions that will honor talented and distinctive voices in film, photography, writing, and music whose work captures the Southwest’s unique “Spirit of Place.”
+Festival sponsors and guests will enjoy a full afternoon of panel discussions that will honor talented and distinctive voices in film, photography, writing, and music whose work captures the Southwest’s unique “Spirit of Place.”
 Seating is available to sponsors and table guests on a first-come, first-served basis.
 Ten minutes prior to the start of each panel, unclaimed seats will be released to the general public.

 The Filmmaker’s Voice